Astrid-weiwei/NUWellnessApp/README.md

 - **WorkScreen**: Manages the to-do list for work-related tasks.
 - **LifeScreen**: Manages the to-do list for personal life tasks.
 - **ToolsScreen**: Contains access to all the tools listed above for mental well-being.
-  - **MoodTrackerScreen**: Allows users to record and view their mood entries along with a journal.
+  - **MoodTrackerScreen**: Allows users to record and view their mood entries along with a journal, a photo, and a location.
+    - **Take Photo**: Direct to the camera with asking permission
+    - **Edit Wellness Locations**: Direct to a local map with different kinds of markers.
   - **ChallengingNegativeThoughtsScreen**: Helps users analyze and manage their thoughts with guided questions.
   - **MeditationScreen**: Provides simple meditation exercises.
   - **SelfAssessmentScreen**: Allows users to take self-assessment questionnaires (e.g., PHQ-9, GAD-7).